 - Technical skills.
 The stronger your technical background, the more time you’ll spend focusing on the deep learning itself.

-- Community building capabilities.
-We want to hear from people who will inspire others (in the program and externally) to endeavor to learn deep learning as well.
+- Leadership abilities.
+We want to hear from people who are interested in community building and who will work to inspire others (in the program and externally) to endeavor to learn deep learning as well.

 Applications will be evaluated on a rolling basis.